 - Decreasing the intensity of your workout, but increasing its duration.

-If side stitches are holding back your game you should contact your doctor or call us for more information on how we can treat you.
-Make an appointment by calling 03 9470 1010.
+If side stitches are holding back your game, please do not hesitate to contact our Melbourne CBD or Reservoir teams for information on how we can treat you.
+Make an appointment by calling (03) 9470 1010.